LostyGuy/HTML/README.md

 Each workstation has it's own space where we specify what are the need of chosen place.
 The structure is:

--Main Page
+- Main Page
-  -Hol
+  - Hol
-    -Seat Order
+    - Seat Order
-    -Tickets Regulations
+    - Tickets Regulations
-  -Balkon I
+  - Balkon I
-    -Seat Order
+    - Seat Order
-  -Balkon II
+  - Balkon II
-    -Seat Order
+    - Seat Order
-  -Balkon III
+  - Balkon III
-    -Seat Order
+    - Seat Order
-    -Door Guide
+    - Door Guide
-    -TV Guide
+    - TV Guide
-    -Lights Guide
+    - Lights Guide
+  - Excel
-  -Excel - I've made a simplified DataBase with our shows so we can find how long and when will it end as well as every act in it
+    - I've made a simplified DataBase with our shows so we can find how long and when will it end as well as every act in it